3-24/3-24.github.io/_pages/cv.md

 <span style="float:right;"><b style="font-weight: 500;">Mar 2020 – Current</b></span>
 <div style="margin-bottom: -0.8em;"></div>
 - Abbreviation of "날짜갱신".
 A chatbot on Discord channel which manages the points and the attendance records of each members
 - Python3 based, using the database system SQLite3.
-Currently Running on my personal ubuntu server.
+Currently Running on Azure server.

 **CatDominatesWorld** ([Fontend Github](https://github.com/CatDominatesWorld/CatDominatesWorld), [Backend Github](https://github.com/CatDominatesWorld/CatDominatesWorld-backend))
 <span style="float:right;"><b style="font-weight: 500;">Jul 2020</b></span>
 <div style="margin-bottom: -0.8em;"></div>
 - Toy Chrome extension that changes everythings into cats!
 - This was a team project of KAIST CS492 Seminar<Immersion Camp: Intensive Programming and Startup>
-- Frontend: Javascript, HTML/CSS / Backend: Python3 with Flask, OpenCV, konlpy, NLTK, Kakao Vision API.
-This service is not running.
+- This service is not running now due to difficulty of server maintenance.

 <h2 style="margin-block-start: 0em;margin-block-end: 0.5em;">Skills</h2>
 **Security and Hacking**